 Free, independent design review advice to support high quality design outcomes for Ōtautahi Christchurch.

 Private developers are encouraged to submit their plans to the panel for a pre-application review to provide greater certainty at the resource consent application stage.
-Major urban projects the Council is undertaking will also be submitted to the panel for review.
+Major urban projects the Council is undertaking will also be reviewed.

 How the panel can help